alleyinteractive/action-release/README.md

 - Accepts a boolean string.
 - Defaults to `'false'`.

+### `use-changelog-notes`
+- Specify if the release notes should be generated from the changelog.
+- Accepts a boolean string.
+- Defaults to `'true'`.

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed